robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 Re-executing failed test suites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Command line option :option:`rerunfailedsuites (-S)` can be used to select all failed
+Command line option :option:`rerunfailedsuites (-S)` can be used to select all
-suites from an earlier `output file`_ for re-execution.
-Like  :option:`--rerunfailed (-R)`, this option is useful when
+failed suites from an earlier `output file`_ for re-execution.
+Like
-full test execution takes a lot of time.
-Note that all tests from a failed test suite will be re-executed, even
+:option:`--rerunfailed (-R)`, this option is useful when full test execution
+takes a lot of time.
+Note that all tests from a failed test suite will be
-passing ones.
-This option is useful when the tests of a test suite depends on each other.
+re-executed, even passing ones.
+This option is useful when the tests in
+a test suite depends on each other.

-Behind the scenes this option selects the failed suite as they would have been
+Behind the scenes this option selects the failed suites as they would have been
 selected individually with the :option:`--suite` option.
 It is possible to further
 fine-tune the list of selected tests by using :option:`--test`, :option:`--suite`,
 :option:`--include` and :option:`--exclude` options.